Church hospitality, or guests services, is not just the work of a committee in your church. Giving a great welcome has to become part of your culture.

 What does the church hospitality committee do?

-I’ve spoken with several committees over the last few years in my coaching phone calls about their church hospitality program.
+I’ve spoken with several welcome teams and hospitality committees over the last few years in my coaching phone calls about their programs or lack of programs.

 A common thread in these conversations is